kristinemlarson/gnssrefl/tests/use_cases/use_sbas.md

 Looks like satellite 5 at an azimuth of 78.4 degrees is the problem, so we will further restrict our analysis to 78 degrees in the next section.

+You might go back and use the reflection zone web app to make sure that your azimuth and elevation angles look good for a RH of 28 meters.

 ### Estimate Lake Level